siva-im/migrations/bitbucket/README.md

 ## Issues Experienced

 - **[ERROR] Git source migration failed.
+Error message: Failed to create the target repository due to enterprise repository creation policy violation.
+Details: Due to policy, you are not permitted to perform that operation on this repository. meta: {"octoshift_error_code"=>"REPOSITORY_CREATION_POLICY_VIOLATION"}.**
+ - **Fix:** Request access to create repo in GitHub
+- **[ERROR] Git source migration failed.
 Error message: An error occurred.
 Please contact support for further assistance.**
   - **FIX**: Ruleset blocking pushing of tags.
 Deactivate ruleset, since we cannot add the ghost user to bypassers